 Understanding the neighborhoods of Bangkok can be a difficult task.
 It’s taken me over a decade of visiting Thailand’s sprawling capital, including nearly three years living there, to be able to truly make sense of it.

-Let my sacrifice be your reward: I’ve condensed more than a decade of experience and knowledge into a guide that will take you only a few minutes to read.
+In this guide, I’ve condensed more than a decade of experience and knowledge into a guide that will take you only a few minutes to read.

 Some of you reading this will be visiting the city for the first time, and want to know where to stay in Bangkok.
 Others are moving here for work or study, and can’t decide on the best area to live in Bangkok.
 No matter which group you fall into, this guide should give you a good idea of what to expect and hopefully, help you choose just the right place for your needs.
-Read on!
+Find out!

 Good to Know: How Bangkok is Bifurcated